eksperimental/beam_meta/README.md

 All published packages can be found on Hex: <https://hex.pm/packages/beam_meta>

+## Documentation

+Online documentation can be found at <https://hexdocs.pm/beam_meta>

 ## Installation

 The package can be installed by adding `beam_meta` to your list of dependencies in `mix.exs`: